fruit-bird/movieinator/README.md

 ```

 ### Customized Display
-I'm especially proud of the `movienator list` command; its display formatting and broad search capability
+I'm especially proud of the `movienator list` command; its display formatting, pagination, and broad search capability

 ## What is This?
 Just trying to pick up [`sqlx`](https://crates.io/crates/sqlx)